Grades & Other Academic Information

 University High School Departmental Awards

-Six Departmental Awards will be given to the top senior student in English, social studies, mathematics, science, world languages, technology, fine arts, and performing arts.
-The teachers in the respective departments choose the awardees (one for each department).
+Departmental Awards will be given to the top senior student in English, social studies, mathematics, science, world languages, technology, fine arts, performing arts, and wellness.
+The teachers in the respective departments choose the awardees (typically one for each department).
 Each teacher who teaches at least one section within the department takes part in the selection.
 Each award recipient is a senior student with high grades in that department, though they do not necessarily have to be the highest.
 Teachers take additional factors into account, such as performance in departmental classes or special projects/work done.
 These awards are announced on Prize Day.